+Subject Type ELECTIVE SUBJECT

+Faculty CREATIVE INDUSTRIES

+Subject name Drama

+Subject code DRA

+Recommended C level of achievement in Year 9 Drama or English

+Course Length 1 YEAR

-Subject name Drama Subject code DRA Subject type Elective Subject Prerequisites At least a C level of achievement in Year 9 Drama and English Or an audition may be required as evidence of ability Course overview This program is: DYNAMIC, ENGAGING, CONTEMPORARY and PRACTICAL.
+Course overview This program is: DYNAMIC, ENGAGING, CONTEMPORARY and PRACTICAL.
 Student will develop skills in: Negotiating, directing, acting, group work, evaluation, movement, communication, planning, writing, self-discipline, critical thinking, improvisation, voice and performance.
 Students will develop an understanding of: Forms and styles of Drama Australian and World Drama Performance demands Evaluation practices Various artists roles: writer, director, performer, critic Employment directions within the Creative Industries Due to the demanding nature of this course all practical and written aspects require students to use their own time both individually and in groups.
-Student will have the opportunity to attend workshops and live performance organized by the Creative Industries Faculty.
+Student will have the opportunity to attend workshops and live performance organised by the Creative Industries Faculty.
 These additional activities will attract a user pays fee.

-Course outline This is a ONE YEAR course.
-Students will make and respond to drama, exploring drama elements and the various contexts that inform drama works.
+Course outline Students will make and respond to drama, exploring drama elements and the various contexts that inform drama works.
 Unit One: The Artist's Lived Experience Students respond to, form and perform drama, while exploring the styles of realism, hybrid theatre and visual theatre.
 Unit Two: The Artist As Advocate Students respond to, form and perform drama, while exploring the styles of physical theatre, the suzuki method, butoh theatre, ritual theatre and visual theatre.

 Assessment Students be assessed in the interrelated strands of Making and Responding: Making, improvising, devising, scripting, rehearsing, presenting and performing drama.
 Responding, reflecting, analysing, appreciating and evaluating own and others drama works.